BIBINN94/Data-Analytics-Assignment/README.md

-## Uploading-Data-Analytics-Assignment
+## Data-Analytics-Assignment
-Introduction to Data
+Reporitries of Assignments of Data Analytics Training 1.Introduction to Data